-- the potential impact on the environment from a life cycle perspective, does not use banned or restricted substances, and replaces raw materials that might have a negative impact on the environment. - WNC prioritizes projects based on its evaluation of environmental aspects with the objective of reducing the environmental impact of its operations.
-The company continuously improves its environmental management systems, and has also created short-, mid-, and long-term action plans in pursuit of environmental sustainability. - To ensure that this policy is understood by all stakeholders, WNC provides comprehensive training to employees on environmental protection concepts, and also communicates with all customers, suppliers, contractors and other value chain partners via consultation, evaluation, and audits, on environmentrelated issues, listing them as important evaluation items when it comes to mergers and acquisitions. - This policy will come into effect on approval by the Board of Directors, the same applies to any amendments.
+- In its provision of products and services WNC considers the potential impact on the environment from a life cycle perspective, does not use banned or restricted substances, and replaces raw materials that might have a negative impact on the environment. - WNC prioritizes projects based on its evaluation of environmental aspects with the objective of reducing the environmental impact of its operations.
+The company continuously improves its environmental management systems, and has also created short-, mid-, and long-term action plans in pursuit of environmental sustainability. - To ensure that this policy is understood by all stakeholders, WNC provides comprehensive training to employees on environmental protection concepts, and also communicates with all customers, suppliers, contractors and other value chain partners via consultation, evaluation, and audits, on environment-related issues, listing them as important evaluation items when it comes to mergers and acquisitions. - This policy will come into effect on approval by the Board of Directors, the same applies to any amendments.